jema28/api-introduction/README.md

     ...
   }
 ```

+The structure of the url will look like `http://omdbapi.com/<querystring>`.
+You will need to create an API key here: http://omdbapi.com/apikey.aspx and include it in your url.

 2. Filter out "Harry Potter and the Forbidden Journey" and "Harry Potter and the Chamber of Secrets" type:**game** out of the array.
 3. Iterate over the films and sort them by year, from oldest to newest film (Harry Potter and the Sorcerer's Stone to Harry Potter and the Deathly Hallows: Part 2)